 Daily Readying of Spells:

-sorcerer or favored needs 8 hours of rest (just like a wizard/cleric),
+spontaneous caster needs 8 hours of rest (just like a prepared caster),

 after which they spend 15 minutes concentrating.
 During this period,

-the sorcerer/favored readies their mind to cast their daily allotment
+the spontaneous caster readies their mind to cast their daily allotment

 of spells.
 Without such a period to refresh themself, the character